armanriazi/private/docs/self/postgresql/Transactions/transactions.md

 In general, it’s recommended that we use shared locks whenever possible, as they’re less restrictive than exclusive locks and provide greater concurrency.
 However, there may be times when we need to use exclusive locks to ensure data integrity or enforce other business rules.

-> Note: There’s no UNLOCK statement in PostgreSQL, but we can release the lock by committing or rolling back our transaction.
+`Note:` There’s no UNLOCK statement in PostgreSQL, but we can release the lock by committing or rolling back our transaction.
 Once a transaction ends, all the locks obtained in the transaction are released automatically.

 Table-level locking in PostgreSQL helps prevent data inconsistencies and ensures that all the processes can access up-to-date data.
 However, there can also be some drawbacks to using this type of locking.
 For example, it can sometimes cause performance issues, particularly if many processes attempt to modify the same data simultaneously.
 As such, it’s important to choose a lock mode carefully and minimize any potential negative impacts.

 ## Deadlocks
 A deadlock is a situation where two or more processes are locked in an endless loop, unable to proceed until one of the processes terminates.
 This typically occurs when there’s a cyclical dependency between two or more processes that both need to access the same data.
 To avoid deadlocks, it’s important to understand the underlying causes and take steps to prevent them from occurring.

 Some of the strategies for preventing deadlocks are as follows:

-- [x] Using transactions to lock data in smaller chunks
+- [x] Using transactions to lock data in smaller chunks.

-- [x] Ensuring that processes don't hold locks for too long
+- [x] Ensuring that processes don't hold locks for too long.

-- [x] Using dedicated deadlock detection tools to identify and resolve deadlocks as they occur
+- [x] Using dedicated deadlock detection tools to identify and resolve deadlocks as they occur .

 But ultimately, the best way to prevent deadlocks is to be aware of their potential causes and take steps to mitigate the associated risks.